 If only the Minimum Subscription amount is raised, the Company will require further funding to be able to carry out our intended activities over the next 12-18 months.
-In such circumstances, the Company may consider undertaking a further crowd-sourced funding (CSF) offer under the CSF regime.
-Until additional funding is obtained, we will scale back sales and marketing and production activities and continue to focus our cash resources on research and development and working capital costs to advance the clinical trials of our new technology.
+In such circumstances, the Company may consider undertaking a further CSF offer under the CSF regime.
+Until additional funding is obtained, we will scale back sales and marketing and production activities, and continue to focus our cash resources on research and development and working capital costs to advance the clinical trials of our new technology.

-3.3 Rights associated with the Shares
+3.3 Rights associated with the shares

-Include details about the rights associated with the shares being offered under your company constitution and/or any shareholder agreements.
-The illustrative example below includes only some of the common shareholder rights - there will be others that apply to your company.
-See Table 19 in RG 000 for further guidance.
+Include a description or summary of the rights associated with the shares being offered.
+The illustrative example below includes only some of the common shareholder rights - there may be others that apply to your company.
+You may wish to include a full description of the rights in another section of, or in an appendix to, the CSF offer document (with a summary and cross-reference in this section of the CSF offer document).
+See Table 19 in RG 261 for further guidance.

-Immediately after issue, the Shares will be fully-paid Shares.
-There will be no liability on the part of shareholders and the Shares will rank equally with the Shares currently on issue.
+Immediately after issue, the shares will be fully-paid shares.
+There will be no liability on the part of shareholders and the shares will rank equally with the shares currently on issue.

-The rights associated with the Shares are set out in the Company's constitution.
+The rights associated with the shares are set out in the Company's constitution.
 A summary of these rights is set out below.
-A copy of the constitution can be inspected during office hours at the registered office of the Company.
+A copy of the constitution is attached in the Annexure to this CSF offer document and is available on the Intermediary's platform.